buddhist-uni/buddhist-uni.github.io/_content/av/tyranny_snyder-tim.md

 ---

 Twenty short lessons on how to act under tyranny in a way that sows the seeds for something better.

+An abridged, ten-minute version read by John Lithgow can be [watched here](https://snyder.substack.com/p/twenty-lessons-read-by-john-lithgow){:ga-event-value="1"}.